-This unit of the TVSF has low mineral potential.
-There are no mining claims within the sale area.
+This unit of the TVSF has moderate to high levels of mineral activity.
 More detailed information on subsurface resource use is found in the TVSF Management Plan.
-Other than providing access, and sharing some of the same access roads, this sale will have no impact on the potential mining resources or mining activity in this area.
+Other than possibly sharing the same access road, this sale will have no impact on the potential mining resources or mining activity in this area.